richardhundt/luv/README.md

 ### zmq:socket(type)

 Called on the ØMQ context object to create a socket of type `type`.
-Socket types are described by constants defined in the `luv.zmq` table and map to the standard ØMQ socket types with prefix removed.
+Socket types are described by constants defined in the `ray.zmq` table and map to the standard ØMQ socket types with prefix removed.
 They are:

 * REQ